 Minimizing the Impact of Stress

 Challenging your potential can cause stress, physically and mentally.
 Whether the competition you face is internal or external, stress can cause your focus to drift and your muscles to tighten.
 Since the moods and emotions that could impact your performance are regulated by your ECS, restoring balance could minimize the effects of stress on your performance.
-CBD has been shown to have an anxiolytic effect similar to the effects of prescription anxiety medications.
+CBD has been shown to have an anxiolytic effect similar to the effects of prescription medications.
 Reducing stress also benefits your immune system function and bone density.

 Promoting Healing Processes

-There is more to fitness recovery than reducing inflammation and minimizing discomfort.
+There is more to fitness recovery than reducing and minimizing discomfort.
 Full-spectrum CBD oil contains hundreds of potentially beneficial vitamins, minerals and plant terpenes that all have the potential to facilitate health and healing.
 CBD is high in vitamin A, C, and E as well as all 20 essential amino acids, the building blocks of proteins.

 Reducing Muscle Spasms

 Muscle spasms typically occur after an intense workout or during activities that test your endurance.
 While some studies indicate that fluids and electrolyte supplements can alleviate or prevent cramps, other studies find little correlation.
 CBD has been found to have the potential to demonstrate antispasmodic properties.